jm379/blog/posts/1-extending-ruby.md

 3 directories, 3 files
 ```

-That will create a Makefile in the current directory.
+This will create a Makefile in the current directory.
 Now we just need to compile using `make`.
 The
 Makefile will create two files in our current directory, `leibniz.o` and `leibniz.so`.
 Only the `leibniz.so` is important for us.